-- You will be given three ballot papers. - Once you have been given your ballot papers by the polling staff, go to one of the polling compartments. - On the Scottish Parliament ballot papers, coloured [insert colours], mark your choices with a cross (X) in the box on the right hand side of each ballot paper opposite the name of the candidate or party you are voting for.
-Put only one X on each ballot paper. - On the white ballot paper for the local government election, number the candidates in the order of your choice instead of using a cross.
-Put the number 1 in the box next to the name of the candidate who is your first choice, then put the number 2 in the box next to the name of the candidate who is your second choice, the number 3 in the box next to your third choice, the number 4 in the box next to your fourth choice, and so on.
-You can mark as many choices as you wish. - Put no other mark on the ballot papers, or your vote may not count. - If by mistake you spoil a ballot paper, take it to the Presiding Officer and ask for another one. - When you have marked your choices, show the back of the ballot papers to the Presiding Officer, so that the Presiding Officer can confirm that the ballot papers have the number and official mark, but do not let anyone see how you have voted. - Put each ballot paper in the ballot box marked in the same colour and leave the polling station.
+- You will be given three ballot papers. - Once you have been given your ballot papers by the polling staff, go to one of the polling compartments. - On the Scottish Parliament ballot papers, coloured [insert colours], vote only once on each ballot paper by putting a cross X in the box next to your choice. - On the local government ballot paper, coloured [insert colour], instead of using a cross, number the candidates in the order of your choice.
+Put the number 1 in the box next to the name of the candidate who is your first choice, 2 in the box next to your second choice, 3 in the box next to your third choice, and so on. - Do not mark the ballot papers in any other way or your votes may not count. - If you make a mistake, take the ballot paper to the polling staff and ask for another one. - When you have marked your choice, show the back of the ballot papers to the polling staff, so that they can confirm that the ballot papers have numbers, but do not let anyone see how you have voted. - Put each ballot paper in the ballot box marked in the same colour and leave the polling station.

-Schedule 2 Rule 38 FORM P
+Schedule 2 Rule 38 FORM 0